secretstartups/handbook/blog/release-posts/index.html.md

 - Leave comments for the PMs on the items file in the MR. Make sure to comment in the diff on the line that you are referring to so that the PM has the context and comments can be resolved appropriately.
 - See [writing about features](/handbook/product/product-processes/#writing-about-features) as a guideline for what feature descriptions show have.
-- Review the messaging for these features look for these 4 elements
+- Review the messaging for these features look for these 5 elements:
   - **problem/solution**: Does this describe the user pain points (problem) as well as how the new feature removes the paint points (solves the problem)?
   - **short/pithy**: Is this communicated clearly with the fewest words possible?
   - **tone clarify**: Is the language and sentence structure clear and grammatically correct?
 Is the text in the present tense, and is "you" used instead of "user."
   - **technical clarity**: Does the description of the feature make sense for various audiences, including folks who are not deeply familiar with GitLab?
-  - **value driver**: Does the feature help our users Increase Operational Effectiveness, Deliver Better Products Faster or Reduce Security and Compliance Risk?
+  - **value driver**: Does the feature help our users Increase Operational Effectiveness, Deliver Better Products Faster, or Reduce Security and Compliance Risk?
 - To understand the feature better look at the issue and MR for the feature, they are linked in the YAML.
 Sometimes the issue description will include the value prop.
 Read the comments in the issue and MR for the feature, often users and customers will chime in with why they want a feature and what pain the lack of the feature is causing.
-- The release post and `features.yml` can have the same or very similar content.
-E.g. same screen shot.
+- The release post and `features.yml` can have the same or very similar content - e.g. same screen shot.
   - The tone of the release post is more about introducing the feature "we're happy to ship XYZ..."
   - The tone of `features.yml` should be [evergreen](https://www.thebalancecareers.com/what-is-evergreen-content-definition-dos-and-don-ts-2316028) to appear on our website in various places.